CSIRO-enviro-informatics/LODE/README.md

 * Assigns fragment identifiers with their names from the loaded ontology.
 * Fixes issue with duplicate HTML title tags.
 * HTML output is now formatted. ("beautified").
 * Markdown no longer relies on jQuery scripts.
-The markdown is now parsed to HTML before serving back to user.
+The markdown is now parsed to HTML before serving back to the user.

 <p align="center"><img src="https://github.com/CSIRO-enviro-informatics/LODE/blob/master/info/sample_top2.PNG" width="75%" height="75%"/></p>